-- (1) For the securing of special leases or permits, or for the actual purchase of land under private, state or federal ownership to be used for recreational off-highway vehicle activity; - (2) For the securing, maintenance, construction or development of trails and other recreational facilities for off-highway vehicle use on state and Federal lands;
+(1) For the securing of special leases or permits, or for the actual purchase of land under private, state or federal ownership to be used for recreational off-highway vehicle activity;

-- (3) To finance the formulation and implementation under the board's direction of an off the road rider education program. - (4) To acquire applicable federal matching funds.
+- (2) For the securing, maintenance, construction or development of trails and other recreational facilities for off-highway vehicle use on state and Federal lands; - (3) To finance the formulation and implementation under the board's direction of an off the road rider education program. - (4) To acquire applicable federal matching funds.

-Unless purchasing equipment, no minimum match is required.
-Motorized equipment requires a 50% match on items valued at \$1,000 - \$50,000 per unit.
+Minimum match required is 5% of the total project cost.
+Motorized equipment requires a 20% match (15% may be trade-in value of other equipment with a minimum 5% cash) per unit.
 Please see fiscal section for detail on appropriate eligible match information.